aidenybai/lucia/src/vdom/README.md

 ## Design Principles

 The Lucia Virtual DOM is designed to accomplish a balance between being **fast and compact**, by trying to execute as **few DOM operations** as it can.
-It achieves this by relying on directives, taking the view from a root DOM node.
+It achieves this by relying on directives, taking the state from a root DOM node.

 - **Avoid doing unnecessary work**